World stocks inch towards all-time high

-European markets were on the front foot again, looking for their 10th straight week of gains after last week's bumper set of easing measures from the European Central Bank.
+European markets opened on the front foot again, looking for their 10th straight week of gains after last week's bumper set of easing measures from the European Central Bank.

-Asian stocks earlier touched their highest levels in nearly three years, while Wall Street was expected to start steadily, having notched another record close on Friday following bright U.S. jobs data.
+Asian stocks earlier touched their highest levels in nearly three years while Wall Street notched another record close on Friday following bright U.S. jobs data.

-It has now risen almost 150 percent since the 2009 lows of the crisis but with central banks like the ECB still hosing markets with cheap money, Peter Sullivan, HSBC's head of equity strategy in Europe, said the rally was likely to continue.

-"We might be sitting close to all-time highs but valuations are not stretched," Sullivan said.
-"We got more confirmation last week (from the ECB) that policy is going to remain very loose for a long time."
+"We got more confirmation last week (from the ECB) that policy is going to remain very loose for a long time," said Peter Sullivan, HSBC's head of equity strategy in Europe.

-"In the U.S. it's clear that earnings are coming back pretty strongly and there are even signs of life now in Europe ...
-So you put that together and it's certainly more likely that equities rise rather than fall from here," he said.
+"In the U.S. it's clear that earnings are coming back pretty strongly and there are even signs of life now in Europe...
+So you put that together and it's certainly more likely that equities rise rather than fall from here."

 Trading was thinner than usual due to public holidays in a handful of countries including Germany and France, but the strong appetite for risk in the region was hard to miss.